thunderbird/webext-support/scripts/notifyTools/README.md

 ### registerListener(callback);

-This registers a function in a privileged script to be called, when `messenger.WindowListener.notifyExperiment(data)` is called from the WebExtension's background script.
+This registers a function in a privileged script to be called, when `messenger.NotifyTools.notifyExperiment(data)` is called from the WebExtension's background script.
 It returns an `id` which can be used to remove the listener again.

 Example: